yojoecapital/notes/CS-585 Natural Language Processing/20-Context-Free-Parsing-CKY-and-Probabilistic-CFGs.md

 ### Cocke-Kasami-Younger CKY

-- ==Cocke-Kasami-Younger== is an algorithm for parsing context-free grammars
+- **Cocke-Kasami-Younger** is an algorithm for parsing context-free grammars

 #### CKY Example (in CNF)